AdamDubnytskyy/AdamDubnytskyy/README.md

 ### Hi there 👋

-My area of interests: cloud technologies, distributed applications, search, reliability, high availability, containers, kubernetes, DevOps/SRE, security, ruby.
+My area of interests: cloud technologies, distributed applications, continuous integration, containers, kubernetes, DevOps culture, infrastructure, security and last but not least ruby.

 I live in the Ukraine.
 Software Engineer since 2012.
 M.S. in Software Engineering.